rithviknook-rgb/MyAIAgent/README.md

 ## Acknowledgements

-This project started from the YouTube tutorial *"Build an AI Agent From Scratch in Python - Tutorial for Beginners"* (by Tech with Tim) and has been modified and extended with additional features and improvements.
+This project started from the YouTube tutorial *"Build an AI Agent From Scratch in Python - Tutorial for Beginners"* (by Tech with Tim), adapted to use Google Gemini.